CrazyTapok-bit/tgWebValid-docs/src/en/docs/validator/mini-app.md

 We verify the integrity of the received data by comparing the received hash parameter with the hexadecimal representation of the `HMAC-SHA-256` signature of the data validation string with the secret key that is the `HMAC-SHA-256` signature of the bot token with the constant string `WebAppData` used as a key Details [here](https://core.telegram.org/bots/webapps#validating-data-received-via-the-mini-app)

+:rocket: A complete code example is available at [this page](../example/mini-app.md)

 ## Example {#example}

 ```php